 Use a luggage strap or other unique identifier on your suitcase.
 This will help prevent another passenger from mistakenly taking your suitcase when the luggage is dispensed on the baggage claim carousel.

-Good to Know – Essential Tips for Flying with Checked Luggage
+Good to Know – Essential Tips for Flying With Checked Luggage

 - If you are travelling with children, you might appreciate these tips for flying with kids.

 - Here is Skyscanner’s latest list of carry-on and checked bag size requirements by airline.
-The weights, measurements, and fees are subject to change, so be sure to check your airlines requirements before you fly.
+The weights, measurements, and fees are subject to change, so be sure to check your airline requirements before you fly.

 Do you travel with carry-on or regularly check luggage when you fly?
 If you travel with checked luggage, has a bag been lost or delayed?

-You should know that as an Amazon Associate I earn a small percentage from qualifying purchases.
+You should know that as an Amazon Associate, I earn a small percentage from qualifying purchases.